 If you are ready to move to a big property, we would say that 5 acres are perfect.

-his includes your home, electricity, waterlines to the animals, shelter for animals, barns and storage areas, fencing, livestock and plants, feed, and so much more.
+This includes your home, electricity, waterlines for the animals, shelter for animals, barns and storage areas, fencing, livestock and plants, feed, and so much more.
 Once again, research is your best friend!

 Think about your shelter and barn space if you want to keep animals.
-They need a place to feel safe, sleep, breed, and be sheltered from freezing weather conditions.
-It is vital to have this in place before your animals arrive to make the transition to a new environment smooth and less stressful for them.
+They need a place to feel safe, sleep, breed, and be sheltered from severe weather conditions.

-Learn how pasture and crop rotation works and plan how you will execute it.
+Learn how pasture and crop rotation work and plan how you will execute them.

-Crop rotation helps to optimize nutrients in the soil, and combat pest and weed pressure
+Crop rotation helps optimize soil nutrients and combat pest and weed invasions.

 9. Get your fences in place

-Fencing is also crucial.
-You'll want to make sure you have the correct fencing that will be strong enough to keep your animals in and predators out.
+Fencing is another critical and expensive element.
+You'll want to ensure you have the correct fencing that will be strong enough to keep your animals in and predators out.
 Ensure your fencing won't hurt or cut your animals when they do try to make a run for it.